KarelKubat/whatsmeow/README.md

 ## Handlers

 `github.com/KarelKubat/whatsmeow/handlers` adds typed events, handler registration and by-type-dispatching to event handlers that you provide.
 To use it, instantiate a `whatsmeow` client as shown in https://pkg.go.dev/go.mau.fi/whatsmeow#NewClient.
 But event handlers are structured differently.

+### Anatomy of a handler

-Here is a canonical example of a simple `Message` handler:
+Here is a simple example of a simple `Message` handler:

 ```go
 package message